 Home >> Write >> Entertainment >> Music >> Rap

 Nu metal, sometimes referred to as aggro metal or aluminum, is a relatively new music genre that some consider to be a subgenre of heavy metal music.
 In the 1990s, many bands began to mix rapping and other new techniques with traditional heavy metal guitar and drum sounds.
-Gibson guitars as well as other traditional metal instruments are used in Nu metal.
+Guitars as well as other traditional metal instruments are used in Nu metal.
 As a result, fans and music journalists needed to differentiate between the more traditional heavy metal music and this "new breed" of bands who were using samples, DJs, raps and drum machines in a way that made their music distinct.

 "New metal" evolved into the trendier spelling "nu metal," and a genre was vaguely defined.
 Nu metal can be generally characterized as a hybrid between guitar-rock and rap.
 To be more specific, the typical formula of nu metal music involves aggressive distorted guitar; hip-hop influenced vocals (rapping); hip-hop beats usually generated by a DJ or drummer; and angst-ridden lyrics.